We're in the business of creating happy families, and we want to make this a great experience for you!

 At the Pet Adoption Center

 We work very hard to make sure that the pet you take home is a good fit.
 Our Adoption Counselors know our pets well and are trained to work closely with adopters to determine what they want and need in a new pet.
-When a great match has been made, our adoption counselors will review a specific pet’s vet history, provide care instructions and health/behavior resources and answer any questions you may have.
+When a great match has been made, our Adoption Counselors will review a the pet’s vet history, provide care instructions and health/behavior resources and answer any questions you may have.

 Great Plains SPCA pets are already spayed/neutered and have received all necessary vet care, so they are ready to go home immediately.
-For safety reasons, cats must leave in a proper carrier and dogs must leave on a leash and collar, so please bring them from home or plan to purchase them inside our MetroPAWlitan retail store at the shelter.
+For safety reasons, cats must leave in a proper carrier and dogs must leave on a leash and collar, so please bring them from home or plan to purchase them inside our MetroPAWlitan on campus retail store at the shelter.

 Within the first two weeks of adoption, we recommend taking your newly adopted pet to visit a veterinarian for a post-adoption exam.

-- We want you and your new pet to be as happy as possible.
+We want you and your new pet to be as happy as possible.
 If for any reason you feel that the pet you have adopted is not right for your household, please contact us straight away.
 We will always take our pets back (although an appointment may be required to bring them back).
 If you return a pet within 30 days of adoption, we may issue an exchange certificate for another adoption.
 We do not issue refunds.